Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees

 \subparagraph*{Distance Computation.}

-At the end of the initialization phase, the first component of $T_{1}$, denoted $\texttt{comp}(T_{1})$, and the corresponding component of $T_{2}$, denoted $\texttt{comp}(T_{2})$, are available.
-We are ready to start counting shared triplets to compute $S(T_{1}, T_{2})$.
+Let $\texttt{comp}(T_{1})$ and $\texttt{comp}(T_{2})$ be the component of $T_{1}$ and the corresponding component of $T_{2}$ produced by the initialization step.
+Having these two components available, we can begin counting shared triplets in order to compute $S(T_{1}, T_{2})$.
 The following steps are recursively applied: